IBurn36360/Twitch_Interface/README.md

 # News

-<code>10-13-2015:</code> Well...It has been a long while since I did anything on this repo.
-Anyone who knows me will know this, but I think it is time it is written somewhere so no one thinks this is entirely abandoned.
-Last year In November I got a full time job and that has been eating a good 80% of my time.
-The reamining time I have spent with either the people I care about or my latest project, which will be a complete CMS build of my own site for fun (Anyone who knows how to go about what I'm doing know that it is a frustratingly slow build, but still a blast to build a CMS from the ground up.
-The only thing I won't be building is the template language and any service addons like Google ReCAPTCHA).
-Once I get my site to a point where it actually does something more than create a naked session and allow you to see a few statically routed pages, I may host the examples and complete uses of my other GIT projects and a complete rebuild of this interface (The next update WILL be compatability breaking.
-I'm sorry about that, but as I have learned and grown, I found many better ways to do what I do in the interface, as well as continue work on the new socket transfer layer to speed up requests significantly).
-The current version of the interface will likely be the last singleton version of the interface I make, and it will, as always, remain free to use in whatever way, shape or form you see fit as long as it abides by Twitch's ToS.
-I'm not responsible for anything beyond providing the abstraction layer for you to query the API.
-Lastly, the dev buildout of the new interface will likely involve proper composer and PSR-4 autoloading support to come in line with Packagist so it can be officially listed under IBurn36360/Twitch-Interface for you composer users out there.
+<code>02-06-2017:</code> Hey everyone.
+I do know about the V5 changes and will be making an updated version of the interface when I have the time/will to.
+The next version WILL be a breaking change, meaning existing implementations will break.
+The reason for this is to make several dozen quality of life improvements to the interfaces, such as a better, more maintainable structure, better options for making speedy calls, better parameter handling, better error handling, better configuration, actual composer support (I botched it pretty bad the first time) and more.
+All of this comes from what I have learned over the last 2 years and how differently I write my code after the experience I have gained.
+I have absolutely no timeline for the update, but do plan on getting this out before the V5 cutover happens.
-Thank you guys for the starts, fork and even the PR I got.
+Thank you guys for the stars, fork and even the PR I got.
 It means a lot that people actually use this on and off. - Anthony "IBurn36360" Diaz

 #License